15.4: Regulation of Glycolysis

 - within the organism as a whole, under the influence of hormone signaling pathways.

-We will also see that the regulation of the pathway can vary depending on cell type and cellular needs.
+We will also observe that the regulation of the pathway can vary depending on the cell type and its cellular needs.

 Here is a quick review of some key hormonal effects before we proceed.